01 of 11

 Cardinal climber has feathery, light leaves that filter the view, allowing you to look through the vine but also providing some privacy.
 The plants flower heavily, but they can also self-sow aggressively.
-However, only Arizona has banned their sale as an invasive.
-Usually, the volunteer plants can be easily weeded out and many gardeners enjoy their free-growing nature.
+Only Arizona has banned their sale as an invasive.
+Usually, the volunteer plants can be easily weeded out, and many gardeners enjoy their free-growing nature.

 The plants do not like being moved, so direct sowing in the garden is your best option.
-The hard seeds will germinate better if scarified beforehand.
+The hard seeds will germinate better if scarified (nicked or rubbed with sandpaper) beforehand.
 But the plants are not particular about soil—give them regular water and they should take care of themselves.

 The vines can reach lengths of 6 to 12 feet.
-Since they tend to twist and twine, it's hard to know exactly how long the vines are.
+Because they tend to twist and twine, it's hard to know exactly how long they are.

 05 of 11